Ho-Ro/nanoSTK_V1/README.md

 - Enter `make upload`
 - Re-install the *reset capacitor*.

+Instead of removing/inserting the *reset capacitor* you can also press the reset button as soon as the `avrdude` command is started.
 The upload of the file `nanoSTK.hex` with `make upload` only requires the `avrdude` tool.
 If the source code remains unchanged, the *avr-gcc* tool chain is not required.